Jay is an up-and-coming gamer specialising in sci-fi, action and sport games.

 When you finally get bored of career mode, there are always custom championships!
 Custom championships allow for a more arcade-like race mode where you get to mix and match cars, tracks and race types that would not normally be seen together.
 It also adds a few different types of race such as; eliminator, demolition derby and checkpoint.
 My personal favourite is demolition derby where you race around a figure-of-eight dirt track in a muscle car, crashing into your opponents whilst trying to avoid being crashed yourself.

 Custom championships are a very fun and a welcome break from the seriousness of career mode as well as a good way to try out new cars and tracks.

 When released, Grid Autosport had no form of local or online multiplayer but has since updated to include four-way splitscreen local multiplayer.
 This proved to be exactly what you would expect with no noticeable draw-backs.

-Grid plan to release an online multiplayer update soon but it has not stated a specific date yet.
-When it is released, I hope to see some features such as the weekly challenges that we saw in the XBox and PlayStation versions.
+Grid plans to release an online multiplayer update soon but it has not stated a specific date yet.
+When it is released, I hope to see some features such as the weekly challenges that we saw in the Xbox and PlayStation versions.

 One of the most obvious aspects of any racing game are the cars and tracks.

 Grid Autosport comes with 100 cars across each of the five disciplines.
 You can switch the livery on all of these cars with a choice from team racing colours to plain colours.

 One thing that was instantly noticeable when playing Grid was the awkward way of choosing cars.
 Before you even get to see them, you have to choose the discipline and then class in which you want to race.
 This makes choosing a specific car very difficult.
 When you finally get to choosing a ride, the menu becomes very slow, unlike anything else in the game.
 It takes around 30 seconds to switch from one car to another, making it hard to conduct comparisons.